JohnJacobsonIII/HiRace-Artifact-SC24/README.md

 # Artifact for SC24

 ---
+To build iGUARD: from the `iGUARD-SOSP21` directory, run `make setup`.

 The following make commands will generate each figure for comparison.
 Within the `results/paper_figures` directory are copies of the baseline figures for comparison.